Miles Straume: Afterlife

 Oceanic Flight 815 does not crash on the Island, resulting in a different background for Miles.
-Instead of a professional medium, he is an officer of the LAPD along with his partner, James Ford.
+Instead of a professional medium, he is an officer of the LAPD alongside James Ford.
 A comment by Miles indicates that his father is still alive in this reality, working at a museum with Charlotte, who Miles sets up on a blind date with Ford.
 Although working well with James, Miles feels he lacks trust from him.
 He later gains access to James' credit card account and learns his partner did not go to Palm Springs like he said, instead going to Australia.
 Angrily demanding answers, Miles makes James eventually informing him of Anthony Cooper's con.
 Miles objects to James' intention to kill Cooper, until a car crashes into theirs.
 The two cops pursue the hit-and-run driver, who is revealed to be Kate.

 After receiving a surveillance tape showing Sayid Jarrah leaving the scene of a crime, Miles informs James of this and together they go to the home of Sayid's sister-in-law, Nadia.
 While Miles blocks the front door, James catches Sayid and arrests him at the back.